Cricopharyngeal muscle spasm

 Cricopharyngeal bar refers to the radiographic appearance of a prominent cricopharyngeus muscle contour but is not synonymous with cricopharyngeal muscle spasm/achalasia, which is one of the underlying pathologies that can cause the appearance of one.

-In most patients the exact aetiology for this spasm is unknown.
+In most patients the exact etiology for this spasm is unknown.
 Some associated predisposing conditions include:

-Presents as a cricopharyngeal bar, which is seen as a relatively constant impression on the posterior aspect of oesophagus at C5-6 level.
+Presents as a cricopharyngeal bar, which is seen as a relatively constant impression on the posterior aspect of esophagus at C5-6 level.
 Cricopharyngeal spasm can be diagnosed with manometry.